AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - AI-assisted subsurface reconstruction

-- IC-based engineering parameter derivation
+- Ic-based engineering parameter derivation

 - Reconstruction validation against held-out truth